lizardsystem/lizard-area/README.rst

 Use the import_shape management command to import a shape file::

   $> bin/django import_shapefile <path-to-shapefile> <username> [parent-field]

+Please note that this command has to be tailored to the shape files at hand.
+It probably cannot not be used as is.

 A GeoObjectGroup will be created with all GeoObjects pointing to it.
 There will also be a category with all GeoObjects in it.